Francesco Rugeri: Apprenticeship

-Some researchers believe there is a closer educational association between Antonio Stradivari and Francesco Rugeri than has previously been recognized.
-Despite the long-held belief that Antonio Stradivari was the pupil of Nicolò Amati, there are important discrepancies between their work.
+Some researchers believe there is a closer educational association between Antonio Stradivari and Francesco Rugeri than previously thought.
+Despite the long-held belief that Antonio Stradivari was a pupil of Nicolò Amati, there are important discrepancies between their work.
 Some researchers believe early instruments by Stradivari bear a stronger resemblance to Francesco Rugeri's work than Amati's.
-Additionally, the use of a small dorsal pin or small hole, invariably used not just by Nicolò Amati but all of his recognized pupils—with the exception of Antonio Stradivari, adds further evidence that Stradivari may have learnt his craft apart from Amati.
-This pin or hole was fundamental in the graduation of the thickness of the plates and was obviously a technique passed on through generations of pupils of the Amati.
+Additionally, the use of a small dorsal pin or small hole, invariably used not just by Nicolò Amati but all of his recognized pupils—with the exception of Antonio Stradivari—adds further evidence that Stradivari may have learnt his craft apart from Amati.
+This pin or hole was fundamental in the graduation of the thickness of the plates, and was obviously a technique passed on through generations of pupils of the Amati.
 This dorsal pin is also not found in any of the instruments of the Rugeri family, suggesting Antonio Stradivari may have actually learnt his craft from Francesco Rugeri, although both being influenced by Amati.
 W.E.
 Hill & Sons concede that they fail to find the hand of Stradivari in any of Nicolo Amati's work, although the unmistakable hands of Andrea Guarneri and Francesco Rugeri are evident.

-Count Ignazio Alessandro Cozio di Salabue and other early violin connoisseurs such as the Mantegazza brothers seemed to confuse the families of the Rugeri working in Cremona with the family of Giovanni Battista Rogeri working in Brecia.
-These two separate families of violin makers both followed the Amati tradition of violin making however their work is distinctive from each other are not thought to be related.
-The Rugeri family included the words "il Per" or "detto il Per" in their labels.
-This nickname appears also in almost all of the religious and legal documents pertaining to the Rugeri family from 1669 onward and was probably meant to distinguish them from the many other Rugeri families in the region.
+Count Ignazio Alessandro Cozio di Salabue and other early violin connoisseurs, such as the Mantegazza brothers, seemed to confuse the families of the Rugeri working in Cremona with the family of Giovanni Battista Rogeri working in Brescia.
+The two families both followed the Amati tradition; however, their work is distinctive from each other and not thought to be related.
+The Rugeri family included the words "il Per" or "detto il Per" in their labels and, from 1669 onward, in almost all of the religious and legal documents pertaining to the family, most likely to distinguish them from the many other Rugeri families in the region.